joa-quim/GMTjl_doc/tutorials/longest_sail/longestsail.md

 coastlines data-set ((66:39:49 E; 25:16:45 N), (162:20:44 E; 58:35:50 N)) leads to slightly shorter path of 32,083.3 km.
 Here we used authalic sphere computed from the WGS84 ellipsoid.
 The second effect, that of the spherical *vs* ellipsoidal approximation, is what we will see here.
-We will show that the proposed locations wont work for an ellipsoidal Earth but that we can find one geodesic line in the *vicinity* of the spherical solution, though not mathematically prove it is the longest possible geodesic.
+We will show that the proposed locations still works for an ellipsoidal Earth but that we can find a slightly longer geodesic line in the *vicinity* of the spherical solution, though not mathematically prove it is the longest possible geodesic.

 ## Sherical (great circle path)